lancejnelson/PH323/course_docs/syllabus.md

 ## Teaching
 Philosophy

-For me, studying physics is a quest to uncover pure truth and is
+For me, studying physics is a quest to uncover pure truth

 ## University Policies